nappyu/Starry-Analyzer/README.md

 ### Install dependencies for React
 Make sure you have **npm** installed.
 You can check if it's already installed by running the command `npm -version` or `npm --version` on the terminal.
 If not installed, refer to the following link: (https://www.npmjs.com/get-npm).

-Inside `cpsc410_project2_team18\src\ui` directory, run `npm install`.
+Inside `starry-analyze\src\ui` directory, run `npm install`.
 This will install the required dependencies for the front-end.

 ## Running the Project

-1. `cpsc410_project2_team18\src\main\java\com\Parser` includes the main method that should be run.
+1. `starry-analyze\src\main\java\com\Parser` includes the main method that should be run.
 Add this as the Main class under configuration.
 2. When you run the `Parser` class, you will be prompted with a window telling you to select a Java file or a directory.
 Navigate to the project you would like to analyze,then select the root project folder or individual files you want to analyze.
 Click 'Open'.
-(You can also analyze the sample files in `cpsc410_project2_team18\src\main\resources`.)
+(You can also analyze the sample files in `starry-analyze\src\main\resources`.)
 3. Then the front-end (React) should automatically start after a while.
 Note that it might take a while.
 Usually it's going to automatically open a browser for localhost at Port 3000, but if it doesn't, you might have to manually open a browser then go to `http://localhost:3000/`.